Yggdroot/LeaderF/README.md

   --recall              Recall last search.
 If the result window is closed, reopen it.
   --append              Append to the previous search results.
   --match-path          Match the file path when fuzzy searching.
+  --wd-mode <MODE>      Specify the working directory mode, value has the same
+                        meaning as g:Lf_WorkingDirectoryMode.

 common arguments:
   --reverse             show results in bottom-up order